Personality & MBTI · Mind

 The Dream Life You're Actually Built For

-The composite: ownership of a hard, meaningful problem; authority over method; a visible mastery curve; a small circle that treats competence as intimacy; and — this is the part your plan always omits — regular scheduled collisions between your vision and the world.
+The composite: ownership of a hard, meaningful problem, authority over method, a visible mastery curve, a small circle that treats competence as intimacy, and, this is the part your plan always omits, regular scheduled collisions between your vision and the world.

 A Productivity System That Fits Your Brain